Fashion Design BA(Hons)

 The modules above are those being studied by our students, or proposed new ones.
 Programme structures and modules can change as part of our curriculum enhancement and review processes.
 If a certain module is important to you, please discuss it with the Course Leader.

 From module information to course aims and assessment criteria, discover the full course details

 How you'll learn

-Working with our team of highly experienced academic and technical teams, you’ll collaborate with colleagues from different courses, take on live projects with brands like Ryan Roche in New York, and develop your own practice to an industry standard.
-Regular learning comes through tutorials - both one-to-one and in groups, lectures, seminars, workshops and technical demonstrations.
-You’ll also have the chance to study abroad for a term through our Erasmus+ and Study Abroad partnerships.
+Working with our team of highly experienced academic and technical teams, you will collaborate with colleagues and students from different courses, learn from industry guest lecturers, take on live projects with brands and develop your own practice to an industry standard.
+Regular learning comes through tutorials, both one-to-one and in groups, lectures, seminars, workshops and technical demonstrations.
+You will also have the chance to study abroad for a term through our Erasmus+ and Study Abroad partnerships.

 How you'll spend your time